gromacs/gromacs/docs/reference-manual/references.rst

 .. _refBerendsen91:

 :sup:`31` H.J.C.
-Berendsen, “Transport properties computed by linear response through weak coupling to a bath”; pp. 139–155 in *Computer simulations in material science*.
+Berendsen, "Transport properties computed by linear response through weak coupling to a bath"; pp. 139–155 in *Computer simulations in material science*.
 Edited by M. Meyer and V. Pontikis.
 Kluwer, 1991.